SoftUni-Internal/interactive-content/EN/05-Joins-Subqueries-And-Indices/01-Joins.md

 # RIGHT JOIN

-The `RIGHT JOIN` works like `LEFT JOIN`, but in the opposite direction.
+The `RIGHT JOIN` works like `LEFT JOIN` but in the opposite direction.

 It returns **all the rows** from the table on the **right** even if no matching rows have been found in the table on the left.